nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## Introduction

-**Vimification** is a **desktop app** built for Vim enthusasts to manage tasks and deadlines, optimized for use via a **Command Line Interface** (CLI) while still having the benefits of a **Graphical User Interface** (GUI).
+**Vimification** is a **desktop app** built for Vim enthusiasts to manage tasks and deadlines, optimized for use via a **Command Line Interface (CLI)** while still having the benefits of a **Graphical User Interface (GUI)**.

-**Vimification** is modelled after **Vim**, so the command syntax for the Vimificaiton CLI closely mimics **Vim**.
+Since **Vimification** is modeled after **Vim**, the command syntax for the Vimification CLI closely mimics Vim.

 <p class="back-to-top" style="text-align: right"><a href="#table-of-contents">Back to Top &#8593;</a></p>

 ## Purpose of this User Guide

-The purpose of this user guide is to provide you with a comprehensive guide on using the various features and functionality of the app, so that you can efficiently manage your tasks and deadlines using Vimification's powerful and intuitive interface.
+This user guide aims to help you make the most of Vimification's powerful and intuitive interface by providing a comprehensive overview of its vim-like features and functionality.

-The guide will walk you through the process of creating and managing tasks, setting due dates, prioritizing work, and tracking progress, among other topics.
-It will also provide you with clear and concise instructions that are easy to follow, whether you are a new user or an experienced Vim enthusiast.
-Additionally, it will offer troubleshooting tips and solutions to common issues that you may encounter while using Vimification.
+Whether you're new to the app or an experienced Vim user, the guide will walk you through everything you need to know to efficiently manage your tasks and deadlines.
+You'll learn how to create and organize tasks, set due dates, prioritize your work, and track your progress.
+The guide also includes troubleshooting tips and solutions to common issues, ensuring that you can use Vimification with confidence and ease.

 <p class="back-to-top" style="text-align: right"><a href="#table-of-contents">Back to Top &#8593;</a></p>